dotnet/EntityFramework.Docs/entity-framework/core/change-tracking/identity-resolution.md

 ]
 ```

-Notice that the graph now includes multiple Blog instances with the same key value, as well as multiple Post instance with the same key value.
+Notice that the graph now includes multiple Blog instances with the same key value, as well as multiple Post instances with the same key value.
 Attempting to track this graph like we did in the previous example will throw:

 > System.InvalidOperationException: The instance of entity type 'Post' cannot be tracked because another instance with the key value '{Id: 2}' is already being tracked.
 When attaching existing entities, ensure that only one entity instance with a given key value is attached.